openimis/master-version/docs/user_manual.rst

 IMIS Extracts
 ^^^^^^^^^^^^^

-Access to the IMIS Extracts page is restricted to users with the role of Scheme Administrator (IMIS Central online) or HF Administrator (IMIS offline installations).
+Access to the IMIS Extracts page is restricted to users with the role of Scheme Administrator (IMIS Central online) or HF Administrator (offline installations).
 This page will contain all functionality for data synchronization between IMIS Central and IMIS offline installations as well as the generation of extract files for the mobile phones (Android).
 Depending on the type of installation, the interface will enable and disable certain functions.

 Pre-conditions
 """"""""""""""

-The extract functionality is covering extracts for the mobile phone applications and the IMIS ‘off-line’ installations.
-IMIS offline extracts are only to be generated in case a district has so called ‘off-line’ installations in areas where no Internet connectivity is available.
+The extract functionality is covering extracts for the mobile phone applications and the IMIS ‘offline’ installations.
+Offline extracts are only to be generated in case a district has so called ‘off-line’ installations in areas where no Internet connectivity is available.

 ..